mendicant-original/s10-notes/design.md

 # Design

+Figuring out the right design for your code is highly context dependent and can be tricky to get right for even simple projects.
+However, there are certain problems that seem to have come up in several submissions in this session which can easily be avoided.
+We've tried to outline a few of the most common ones here.

 ## Avoiding excess global state

 I'm seeing a lot of over usage of the Singleton pattern.
 There's two problems with this.
 First is Ruby doesn't really have a good way to properly create Singleton's.
 Greg has written [a Practicing Ruby article](http://practicingruby.com/articles/shared/zmrfnxqpahmf) that discusses this topic in length.
 The second problem is that often we're reaching for a singleton because an object should only be created once not because it can only be created once.